BookRecaps/before-the-sequel/The-Inheritance-Games.md

 After being dumped by Jameson, Emily called Grayson and asked him to take her cliff diving as a celebration.
 She jumped off a cliff and died after that because of her heart problems.
 Jameson had followed Grayson and Emily to the cliff and saw Emily dying there but did not do anything about it because he thought that she was putting up an act for attention.

 Emily died on the same date as Avery’s birthday a year before Tobias died and the last clue to this puzzle was this date.
-Jameson and Grayson both thought the old man was trying to punish them by reminding them of their mistakes.
-Grayson for choosing Emily over family and Jameson for just watching Emily die.
-However, Xander explains later that the Tobias never wanted to punish them but wanted to see them together again, reconcile which is why he had asked Xander to make sure they worked together.
+Jameson and Grayson both thought the old man was trying to punish them by reminding them of their mistakes for choosing Emily over family.
+However, Xander explains later that the Tobias never wanted to punish them but wanted to see them reconcile which is why he had asked Xander to make sure they worked together.

-After the puzzle was solved it is revealed that Xander was given a different task that he would find  written in his envelope in the final safe after the former puzzle was completed.
+After the puzzle was solved, everyone was given the true message from their grandfather in their envelope and it is revealed that Xander was given a different task that he would find written in his envelop.
 Xander’s challenge was to find Tobias Hawthorne II.
-The man who was considered death by his entire family for 20 years.
+The man who was considered dead by his entire family for 20 years.

 Then it is also revealed that Harry, the old homeless man Avery used to play chess with at the park and fund his dinner occasionally was in fact Toby Hawthorne.

 Grayson also makes it clear to Avery that nothing can happen between the two of them despite the feelings because of how Jameson also feels for her and Grayson does not want to make the same mistake he did with Emily.

-Avery also finds a hidden compartment in Tobias’ room with a bunch of pictures taken of her ever since she was six years old which tells us that Tobias had kept track of her since a long time and knew what he was doing when he gave his fortune to her.
+Avery also finds a hidden compartment in Tobias’ room with a bunch of pictures taken of her ever since she was six years old which tells us that Tobias had kept track of her since a long time.
+This makes it clear that she was not chosen simply because her birthdate was the same  Emily's death anniversary.
 The reason remains unclear still but this confirms that Avery was not a random girl he just chose.
+Max is Avery's long distance best friend that goes through alot ever since Avery inherited the fortune because of the papparazzi.
+So at the end of the book to thank her Avery also funds for a trip to Australia for Max and her entire family.
 ## **Characters & Relationships**

 ### Avery